gimli-org/gimli/INSTALLATION.rst

 After that you can use pygimli with your text editor of choice and a terminal.
-Depending on your preferences, you can also install third-party software such as MATLAB-like integrated development environment (https://www.spyder-ide.org):
+Depending on your preferences, you can also install third-party software such as the MATLAB-like integrated development environment (https://www.spyder-ide.org):

 .. code-block:: bash